chezbgone/pokemon-door-signs/README.md

     related to special years or courses
   - special notes like "Course [do not include]"
-  - people use a lot of weird unicode. delete the corresponding lines in the tex file and make those manually in google docs or something. use a font similar to DejaVu Sans for consistency
+  - people use a lot of weird unicode. you can try to debug the TeX (see debugging section), or delete the corresponding lines in the tex file and make those manually in google docs or something. use a font similar to DejaVu Sans for consistency
   - text too long and overflows to next page
     (try making the image smaller,